What are containers and why do you need them?

 Remember, Docker – and IBM Cloud Paks – allow you to package, ship, and run applications on any public or private cloud.
 Most organizations today do not lock in with one cloud vendor.
 This approach a good practice.
-Seventy-one percent of companies use three or more clouds, and eight out of ten are committing to a multi-cloud strategy.
+Eighty-five percent of companies already operate in multicloud environments and the majority of these environments are comprised of multiple hybrid clouds.